Interpolatory Approximations of PMU Data: Dimension Reduction and Pilot Selection: Low-Rank Approximation of PMU Matrices

 \section{Low-Rank Approximation of PMU Matrices}

 Suppose a system operator collects data at $T$ discrete time instances from $N$ PMU datastreams.
-To simplify the exposition, assume each measured bus is instrumented with a single PMU.\ \ Because each row of a matrix $\BY\in\R^{N\times T}$ containing PMU time series data corresponds to an individual PMU datastream, multiple rows of $\BY$ may be mapped to the same geographic location in the network, e.g., a particular bus.
-We envision that $\BY$ is typically short and wide ($T>N$) due to the high sampling rate of PMUs, but this is not required; our discussion applies to $\BY$ of arbitrary dimension.
+To simplify the exposition, assume each measured bus is instrumented with a single PMU.\ \ We assume that each row of a matrix $\BY\in\R^{N\times T}$ containing PMU time series data corresponds to a single measured quantity, e.g., each row contains voltage magnitudes from a particular bus.
+Multiple measured quantities are handled by organizing the data into distinct matrices and processing each matrix separately.
+We envision that $\BY$ is typically wide ($T>N$) due to the high sampling rate of PMUs, but this is not required; our discussion applies to $\BY$ of arbitrary dimension.

 The underlying dimension of PMU data has been considered from a variety of perspectives; see, e.g.~\cite{DahKM12, DasS13, XieCK14, Das16, WangEtal21, LiWC18, Haoetal18}.
 Matrices of PMU data typically exhibit an underlying low-rank structure, regardless of whether the data are collected during ambient or irregular operating conditions.
-As a result, the underlying dimension (rank) of $\BY$ can be reduced by retaining only its dominant components computed via PCA~\cite{Jol02} or the SVD~\cite[Sect.~2.4]{GolV12}.
-The low-rank factors can be stored more efficiently, and any subsequent computations and analysis involving the reconstructed data can be expedited.
+As a result, the underlying dimension (rank) of $\BY$ can be reduced by retaining only its dominant components computed via PCA~\cite{Jol02} or the SVD; see Section~2.4 of~\cite{GolV12}.
+The low-rank factors can be stored more efficiently, and subsequent computations and analyses on the reconstructed data can be expedited.